cascade-gmbh/cascade-public-monorepo/README.md

 [![](https://github.com/cascade-gmbh/cascade-public-monorepo/actions/workflows/doc.yml/badge.svg)](.github/workflows/doc.yml)
 [![](https://github.com/cascade-gmbh/cascade-public-monorepo/actions/workflows/deploy.yml/badge.svg)](.github/workflows/deploy.yml)

-_Disclaimer: This is work in progress, I will move our internal projects one by one to this repo, but it will take time.
-The following is the description of the target state, completed ports will be indicated with a flag:_

 Open source software components based on [C++23](https://en.cppreference.com/w/cpp/compiler_support/23) and embedded Python packages.

 - Windows, Ubuntu, macOS, iOS, Android, WebAssembly